akarnes1/Research_Cages/README.md

 1. Double Click and "execute in terminal" the startup.sh

-That should open a GUI and you should be good to go from there as long as everything is connected correctly.
+That should open a Terminal and you should be good to go from there as long as everything is connected correctly.

 Quick Start: Troubleshooting
 -----------------------------